Regulation on doctoral study and doctoral degrees at the University of Iceland School of Health Sciences, no. 890/2016

 Assuming normal student progression, the total length of study for a Candidate degree in medicine and subsequent study for a doctorate should be nine years, although the minimum length of study shall be eight and a half years.
 The doctoral student must have completed a Candidate degree from the University of Iceland Faculty of Medicine before undergoing a doctoral defence.

-Students shall submit a progress report at the end of each semester, which must be approved by the supervisor/tutor.
+Students shall submit a progress report at the end of each semester, which must be approved by the administrative/academic supervisor.
 Progress is evaluated and reported to Student Registration.
 Satisfactory progress is a prerequisite for registration the following semester.
 Upon graduation, it must be demonstrated that a student has been registered and has paid the registration fee for the entire period of study.
 Students who have not paid their registration fees must clear their debts with the University before their graduation can be approved.

 1Amended by Article 2 of Regulation no. 839/2019.